Disfigured victim's plea to die exposes India's acid violence

 With a bright future ahead of her, Sonali was a 17-year-old sociology student in the city of Dhanbad in India’s central state of Jharkhand when the attack happened back in April 2003.

-The three men were her neighbors and harassed her as she left for college every morning.
+The three men were her neighbours and harass ed her as she left for college every morning.
 When she threatened to call the police, they took revenge, leaving her with 70 percent burns to her face, neck and arms.

 An Indian court handed down nine-year jail terms to each of her attackers.
 But within three years, the men were out on bail.
 Her appeal against their release has yielded little results, says Sonali, and she continues to worry about her safety.